Chace-Berry/Alterion/README.md

 ## 📊 Performance

-My goals for Alterion is designed for performance:
+My goals for Alterions' designed for performance:

 - **Fast Compilation**: Multi-threaded compilation with intelligent caching
 - **Optimized Output**: Generated code is optimized for target platforms